HappyHTML/Infinite-Hop/README.md

 ## Installation

+There is a link to a web version located in the description section of this Repository.&nbsp;&nbsp;

+-or-&nbsp;&nbsp;

-Simply download or clone the project repository and open the `index.html` file in any modern web browser (Chrome, Firefox, Edge, Safari).
+Download or clone the project repository and open the `index.html` file in any modern web browser (Chrome, Firefox, Edge, Safari).
 No additional setup needed.

 &nbsp;
 &nbsp;